 F + V = 2 + E

 A polyhedron is known as a regular polyhedron if all its faces constitute regular polygons and at each vertex the same number of faces intersect.

-The fig A is a regular polyhedron as all the faces are regular polygons and B is irregular polygon.
+Fig A is a regular polyhedron as all the faces are regular polygons and B is an irregular polygon.

 To know more about two dimensional and three-dimensional shapes, visit our site BYJU’S.